Back to Health News & Stories

 • Reducing cholesterol early may also reduce the potential for stroke and dementia related to cardiovascular disease.
 Although the gap is narrowing, women still outlive men by about five years.
 That means more time to develop heart disease.

-• Women are considerably less active than they should be in later years, making them more prone to heart attacks and strokes.
 Even small levels of activity make a difference, fending off depression, keeping blood vessels more flexible, and increasing the strength of the heart.
 Safe physical activity at any age is essential for good cardiac health.

 Virtua’s team of more than 100 cardiac experts provides comprehensive cardiac care, from medical cardiology to interventional procedures to advanced cardiac surgery.
 Schedule an appointment online with a Virtua cardiologist.

-And, sign up for our Good Vibes newsletter to receive the latest women's heart health news and class announcements.
+Want some bonus content?
+Sign up for our Good Vibes newsletter to receive the latest women's heart health news and class announcements.